edyCodeforLife/TMDB_Movies/README.md

 6. You can view the review section

 # Exception
-* No Post review because no access for database and no POST service API for review in TMDB API.
+* No Post review because no access for TMDB database and no POST service API for save review in TMDB API.

 ## How to Run the Web Apps
 WARNING: You must have node js and npm already installed in your computer